Břeclav: 16th–19th centuries

 In 1534, the Břeclav estate was acquired by the Zierotin family.
 The family rebuilt the castle to a Renaissance residence, which also retained its military function.
 In the 16th century, the prosperity with flourishing agriculture, crafts and science occurred.
 The development ended with the Thirty Years' War.
 After the Battle of White Mountain, the Břeclav estate was confiscated to the Zierotins.
 In 1638, the Liechtensteins bought the devastated estate.

 Břeclav's Jewish community was first documented in the 16th century, although some individual Jews may have arrived earlier, in the 14th or early 15th centuries.
 The Jewish population became extinct during the Thirty Years' War.
 New Jewish settlers came in 1650.

 The post-war recovery was slow.
 In 1742, Břeclav was destroyed by a large fire.
 Until the 1830s, both Břeclav and Old Břeclav were insignificant agricultural small market towns and together had about 3,000 inhabitants.
-In 1836–1839, the railway from Vienna to Brno was built and the causing the start of the economic development.
+In 1836–1839, the railway from Vienna to Brno was built, initiating economic development.
 Lumber and food factories were established, and the population began to grow.
 In 1872, Břeclav was promoted to a town.

 The Jewish industrialist Kuffner family played a pivotal role in the development of the town.
 In 1862, they established a sugar factory that grew to become the largest in Austria-Hungary.
 The Kuffner family contributed to the town's infrastructure by sponsoring the construction of the Jewish synagogue and cemetery.